 Skip to content

-Established in 1934, the Akegera NP is Rwanda’s only savanna park lying on the eastern border with Tanzania, sprawling over 1,122km2 of diverse habitats characterized by extensive wetlands, woodlands, grassland plains, open water and rolling hills.
-The scenic and relatively flat wilderness park is named after the Kagera river that meanders through a maze of papyrus swamps and marsh creating several lakes before exiting in the northeast of the park to drain into L. Victoria.
+Akagera National Park is Rwanda’s only Big 5 park lying along the country’s eastern border with Tanzania, sprawling over a 1,122km2 of diverse habitats characterized by extensive wetlands, woodlands, grassland plains, lakes and rolling hills.
+The scenic and relatively flat wilderness park is named after river Kagera that meanders through a maze of papyrus swamps and marsh creating several lakes before exiting in the northeast of the park to drain into Lake Victoria.

-Now recovered from extensive poaching of the late 80s and 90s, Akagera National Park boast abundant and incredible wildlife populations including the African heavyweights of the Big 5-member list and a 500-bird checklist.
+Now recovered from extensive poaching of the late 80s and 90s, Akagera National Park boasts an abundant and incredible wildlife populations including the African wildlife heavyweight and a 500-bird checklist making it a top wildlife safari and birding hotspot.

 Things to do while at the Akagera National Park

-• Wildlife safari game drives in Akagera National Park
+• Take a Big 5 Wildlife Safari in Akagera National Park

 Take wildlife game drives, and explore this vast park’s habitats characterized by woodlands, savanna grasslands, wooded ridges, and extensive wetlands fed by the Kagera river.